adrian-kalinin/save-media-bot/README.md

-# Telegram Bot Start Pack
+# Save Media Bot
-Starter pack for Telegram bot that contains well architecture, database, admin panel, broadcasting and error handling.
+Telegram Bot that saves pictures, videos and stories from Instagram and videos from TikTok.